cdapio/coopr/docs/docs/source/guide/superadmin/server-config.rst

 Database
 ^^^^^^^^
-Cask Coopr uses JDBC for database access.
-To provide your own database, and for Cask Coopr to access it, you must specify a driver, a connection string, a user, and a password, as shown in the following example.
+Coopr uses JDBC for database access.
+To provide your own database, and for Coopr to access it, you must specify a driver, a connection string, a user, and a password, as shown in the following example.
 We also recommend specifying a validation query to be used with jdbc connection pooling.
 The query will change based on which database you are using.
 ::